The Rise of Mobile Wallets

 A mobile wallet is a type of digital wallet that allows paying for goods and services, processing payments, and accessing account information through a smartphone.
 The mobile wallet stores the payment card information on the device thus accelerating the payment process.
 A user just needs to download a mobile wallet app and register.
 After that, mobile payments can be pulled off within seconds.

 You may be confused between mobile and digital wallets.
 At first glance, they may seem similar but there’s a difference between the two.
 A digital wallet is a broad term for software that electronically stores credit and debit card numbers, loyalty card numbers, etc. in the cloud.
 With a digital wallet, you can access your cards from a device like your laptop, tablet, or phone.
 A mobile wallet can be installed on your phone as an application and allows you to “tap to pay” in stores, often using Near Field Communication (NFC) technology.
 With mobile wallets, consumers can pay by tapping a terminal or scanning a QR code with a smartphone or a device like a smartwatch or a fitness tracker.

 Types of Mobile Payments

-There are many ways to make payments online.
-The following are some of the most popular mobile payment types:
+There are many types of online mobile payments.
+The following are some of the most popular types of mobile payments:

 - Pay per SMS or phone number.
 It is one of the simplest payment methods, as the user operates within a single platform.
 The user needs to enter the mobile number of the recipient and the amount to be sent.